- EUDAT Primer

 The integration process will cost the communities little effort and is described in the following in detail.
 More high-level information about the service is available from the dedicated user documentation page.
 Detailed documentation about the usage of B2FIND can be found in the document B2FIND usage.

 How to publish metadata in B2FIND

-Two prerequisites must be fulfilled to publish your metadata in the B2FIND catalogue:
+The following two prerequisites must be fulfilled in order to publish your metadata in the B2FIND catalogue:

-- A service for providing and transferring the metadata.
+- Offering a service for providing and transferring the metadata.

 In the following subsections we describe in more detail how this can be achieved.

 The communities have to set up data servers that allow harvesting of the provided records via an internet protocol.
 B2FIND prefers to use the OAI-PMH protocol, as it is standardised, widely used and easy-to-use technology.
 We are open to other solutions for transferring the metadata from the community to the B2FIND server.
 If needed, B2FIND offers support for setting up an OAI server at the community site.